mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 ## Discussion

+### COMMENTS ON FORMAT OF Discussions / Conclusion

+This doesn't seem to hang together well.
+What about a more quantative approach to justify some of the findings above and below as a big part of the end of this chapter.

+NOTE - What about coding based on “processes to develop agency” - as per thematic analysis doc - and chapter 4?
+This could work as a summary of the chapter and something to put in a table and give some

 <!-- ## Discussion on designing for learner agency -->
 <!-- I propose that learner agency entails the practice of designing and facilitating effective and engaging creative and technical learning environments.  -->